vonkanehoffen/wix-style-react/src/MultiSelect/README.DESIGN-SPEC.md

 Current `onSelect` argument is a mess !

-The main change we want to make is that we won't try to create a tag ourselves, we just pass the originla option, and the consumer will decide how to created a tag from it.
+The main change we want to make is that we won't try to create a tag ourselves, we just pass the original option, and the consumer will decide how to created a tag from it.

 #### The Current `onSelect` Behavior